Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 - `[label]` Can be defined multiple times.
 Places this object into a group with other likewise labeled objects.
     1. `STRING` Name of the group to be linked with.

+## `[ObjList]`

+Objectives define a list of directives for NPCs to follow along.
+They can be assigned to NPCs as often as necessary.

+- `nickname` The objective list name.
+Used by actions.
+    1. `STRING` The name.
+Must be unique in this mission.

+### Objectives

+- `GotoVec` Fly toward a specific point in space.
+    1. `Goto_Cruise|Goto_No_Cruise` Whether to fly in cruise or not.
+    1. `FLOAT :0` The x-axis position for the target.
+    1. `FLOAT :0` The y-axis position for the target.
+    1. `FLOAT :0` The z-axis position for the target.
+    1. `FLOAT :0` The distance from the given position to stop at.
+    1. `FLOAT|-1 :0` The absolute thrust speed to fly at. `-1` for max speed.
+    1. `[STRING]` Object by name to wait for.
+    1. `[FLOAT] :0` Distance to begin slowing down to wait for object.
+    1. `[FLOAT] :0` Distance to come to a full stop to wait for object.
+- `GotoSpline` Fly toward a specific point in space along a spline.
+    1. `Goto_Cruise|Goto_No_Cruise` Whether to fly in cruise or not.
+    1. `FLOAT :0` The x-axis position of point 1.
+    1. `FLOAT :0` The y-axis position of point 1.
+    1. `FLOAT :0` The z-axis position of point 1.
+    1. `FLOAT :0` The x-axis position of point 2.
+    1. `FLOAT :0` The y-axis position of point 2.
+    1. `FLOAT :0` The z-axis position of point 2.
+    1. `FLOAT :0` The x-axis position of point 3.
+    1. `FLOAT :0` The y-axis position of point 3.
+    1. `FLOAT :0` The z-axis position of point 3.
+    1. `FLOAT :0` The x-axis position of point 4.
+    1. `FLOAT :0` The y-axis position of point 4.
+    1. `FLOAT :0` The z-axis position of point 4.
+    1. `FLOAT :0` The distance from the given position to stop at.
+    1. `FLOAT|-1 :0` The absolute thrust speed to fly at. `-1` for max speed.
+    1. `[STRING]` Object by name to wait for.
+    1. `[FLOAT] :0` Distance to begin slowing down to wait for object.
+    1. `[FLOAT] :0` Distance to come to a full stop to wait for object.

 ## `[Trigger]`

 Triggers are the core logical elements of a mission.
 Multiple `Trigger` can be created for a mission.
 They always must contain a singular condition (`Cnd_`) which must be fulfilled to execute all actions (`Act_`).
 A condition of a trigger only can be fulfilled if the trigger is activated.
 Triggers are usually deactivated by default and should be activated as the mission progresses.